Gerard-170/Gerard-170/README.md

 - 👋 Hi, I’m @Gerard-170
-- 👀 I’m interested in, Embedded Systems, Digital Design and NLP
+- 👀 My Interests: Embedded Systems, Digital Design and NLP
 - 🌱 I’m currently learning NLP and FPGA
 - 💞️ I’m looking to collaborate on AI for climate change and NLP Models for embedded systems
 - 📫 How to reach me email: gerardohuerta1705@gmail.com